-- Price inflation assumption decreased from 2.40 percent per year to 2.30 percent per year. - Real rate of investment return assumption increased from 4.85 percent per year, net of investment expenses to 4.95 percent per year, net of investment expenses. - Wage inflation assumption decreased from 3.50 percent per year to 3.00 percent per year. - Salary scale assumptions were revised to align with revised economic assumptions and to more closely reflect actual experience. - Rates of termination/withdrawal, retirement, and disability were revised to more closely reflect actual experience. - The pre-retirement mortality assumptions were changed to the PubT-2010 Employee Table with generational projection using scale MP-2019. - Post-retirement non-disabled mortality assumptions were changed to the PubT-2010 Healthy Retiree Table, adjusted as follows: - Males: 112 percent of the rates prior to age 80 and 94 percent of the rates for ages 80 and older, with generational projection using scale MP-2019. - Females: 83 percent of the rates prior to age 80 and 106 percent of the rates for ages 80 and older, with generational projection using scale MP-2019. - Post-retirement non-disabled beneficiary mortality assumptions were changed to the Pub-2010 Contingent Survivor Table, adjusted as follows: - Males: 97 percent of the rates for all ages, with generational projection using scale MP-2019. - Females: 105 percent of the rates for all ages, with generational projection using scale MP-2019. - Disabled mortality assumptions were changed to the PubNS-2010 Disabled Retiree Table using 99 percent of the rates for all ages with generational projection using scale MP-2019. - The mortality tables described above are generational mortality tables on a benefit-weighted basis. - 2019 The post-retirement benefit increases to the PERA benefit structure for those hired prior to 1/1/07 was changed from 0% through 2019 and 1.5% compounded annually thereafter, to 1.25%. - 2018 The assumed investment rate of return of 7.25% was used as the discount rate, rather than using the blended rate of 4.78% - 2017 The discount rate was lowered from 5.26% to 4.72%.
+- Price inflation assumption decreased from 2.40 percent per year to 2.30 percent per year. - Real rate of investment return assumption increased from 4.85 percent per year, net of investment expenses to 4.95 percent per year, net of investment expenses. - Wage inflation assumption decreased from 3.50 percent per year to 3.00 percent per year. - Salary scale assumptions were revised to align with revised economic assumptions and to more closely reflect actual experience. - Rates of termination/withdrawal, retirement, and disability were revised to more closely reflect actual experience. - The pre-retirement mortality assumptions were changed to the PubT-2010 Employee Table with generational projection using scale MP-2019. - Post-retirement non-disabled mortality assumptions were changed to the PubT-2010 Healthy Retiree Table, adjusted as follows: - o Males: 112 percent of the rates prior to age 80 and 94 percent of the rates for ages 80 and older, with generational projection using scale MP-2019. - o Females: 83 percent of the rates prior to age 80 and 106 percent of the rates for ages 80 and older, with generational projection using scale MP-2019. - Post-retirement non-disabled beneficiary mortality assumptions were changed to the Pub-2010 Contingent Survivor Table, adjusted as follows: - Males: 97 percent of the rates for all ages, with generational projection using scale MP-2019. - o Females: 105 percent of the rates for all ages, with generational projection using scale MP-2019. - Disabled mortality assumptions were changed to the PubNS-2010 Disabled Retiree Table using 99 percent of the rates for all ages with generational projection using scale MP-2019. - The mortality tables described above are generational mortality tables on a benefit-weighted basis. - 2019 The post-retirement benefit increases to the PERA benefit structure for those hired prior to 1/1/07 was changed from 0% through 2019 and 1.5% compounded annually thereafter, to 1.25%. - 2018 The assumed investment rate of return of 7.25% was used as the discount rate, rather than using the blended rate of 4.78% - 2017 The discount rate was lowered from 5.26% to 4.72%.

-- The price inflation assumption was lowered from 2.80% to 2.40%. - The long-term expected rate of return assumption was lowered from 7.50% to 7.25% per year. - The wage inflation assumption was lowered from 3.90% to 3.50%. - The mortality tables were changed from RP-2000 Combined Mortality Table for Males and Females, as appropriate, with adjustments for mortality improvements based on a projection scale of Scale AA to 2020 to RP-2014 White Collar Employee Mortality for actively working people, RP-2014 Healthy Annuitant
+- The price inflation assumption was lowered from 2.80% to 2.40%. - The long-term expected rate of return assumption was lowered from 7.50% to 7.25% per year. - The wage inflation assumption was lowered from 3.90% to 3.50%.

-PAGOSA PEAK OPEN SCHOOL NOTES TO THE REQUIRED SUPPLEMENTARY INFORMATION CHANGES IN BENEFIT TERMS AND ACTUARIAL ASSUMPTIONS For the Year Ended June 30, 2022
+NOTES TO THE REQUIRED SUPPLEMENTARY INFORMATION CHANGES IN BENEFIT TERMS AND ACTUARIAL ASSUMPTIONS For the Year Ended June 30, 2023

-Mortality Table projected to 2020 using the MP-2015 projection scale for retirees, or RP-2014 Disabled Retiree Mortality Table for disabled retirees.

-• The discount rate was lowered from 7.50% to 5.26%.
+- The mortality tables were changed from RP-2000 Combined Mortality Table for Males and Females, as appropriate, with adjustments for mortality improvements based on a projection scale of Scale AA to 2020 to RP-2014 White Collar Employee Mortality for actively working people, RP-2014 Healthy Annuitant Mortality Table projected to 2020 using the MP-2015 projection scale for retirees, or RP-2014 Disabled Retiree Mortality Table for disabled retirees. - The discount rate was lowered from 7.50% to 5.26%.